Strawberry picking: our guide to the best places in the UK

 Essington Fruit Farm in Wolverhampton

 Which other fruits can I pick here?
-Raspberries, gooseberries, blueberries, blackberries, tayberries, plums and rhubarb
+Raspberries, strawberries, blueberries, blackberries, plums and rhubarb

 What else can I do?
 The farm has a restaurant, a butchers and a farm shop